hashicorp/terraform-provider-aws/website/docs/d/resourcegroupstaggingapi_resources.html.markdown

 ### Tag Filters

-A `tag_filters` block supports the following arguments:
+A `filter` block supports the following arguments:

-If you do specify `tag_filters`, the response returns only those resources that are currently associated with the specified tag.
+If you do specify `filter`, the response returns only those resources that are currently associated with the specified tag.
-If you don't specify a `tag_filters`, the response includes all resources that were ever associated with tags.
+If you don't specify a `filter`, the response includes all resources that were ever associated with tags.
 Resources that currently don't have associated tags are shown with an empty tag set.

 * `key` - (Required) One part of a key-value pair that makes up a tag.
 * `values` - (Optional) The optional part of a key-value pair that make up a tag.